 7 Ways to Piss People Off on Social Media Sites

-1. Always blog about your product, your company, tools, etc.
+- Always blog about your product, your company, tools, etc. Make sure it's always about you!

-2. Make sure all links go back to your site.
+- Make sure all links go back to your site or blog.

-6. Put auto DMs on Twitter that are not personalized & link to spammy sites.
+- Put auto DMs on Twitter that are not personalized telling people to go to your website.
+Better yet, link to spammy sites.

-7. Try to stifle or censor people when they say things you don’t like about you (or your business) on social media sites.
+- Try to stifle or censor people when they say things you don't like about you (or your business) on social media sites.
+Delete posts you don't like.

 And the winner is…